disha-satpute/AI_Research_Agent/README.md

 ## 🚀 How It Works

 1. User enters a research-related question
 2. IBM Granite LLM interprets the query
-3. Vector Index retrieves relevant excerpts from academic PDFs
-4. Agent responds with grounded, concise answers and summaries
+3. Agent responds with grounded, concise answers and summaries

 ---